Descemet Stripping Endothelial Keratoplasty (DSEK) and Descemet membrane endothelial keratoplasty (DMEK) Santa Rosa, CA

 The cornea is comprised of five basic layers of tissue.
 During a traditional corneal transplant, known as a “penetrating keratoplasty” or “PKP”, a circular disc of the full thickness of the cornea–all five layers– is removed from the center of cornea and replaced with healthy donor tissue.
 This new tissue is sutured in place.
-A full thickness corneal transplant has been a safe and effective procedure for the treatment of damaged corneas for many years.
+A full thickness corneal transplant has been a safe and effective procedure for the treatment of damaged corneas for decades.
 However, the recovery can be long, and often the patient will need contact lenses or glasses after the surgery to correct the astigmatism caused by the sutures.
-The cornea is also more fragile after this procedure and sometimes even minor trauma to the eye can dislocate the graft from its position.
+The cornea is also more fragile after this procedure and sometimes even minor trauma to the eye can dislocate the graft.

-Benefits of DSEK Versus PKP
+Benefits of DSEK and DMEK Versus PKP

 - Stronger cornea after surgery.
 Since only the posterior layer has been replaced, minor trauma to the eye is less likely to cause a graft dislocation.